shyler-web/hiring-engine/README.md

 ---

 ### Step1:Clone the github repo
-### Step2:Place the camdidates.jsonl.gz file at the project root not doing so would throw error
+### Step2:Place the candidates.jsonl.gz file at the project root not doing so would throw error
 ### Step3:Intall dependencies depending on whether using pip or uv through the given commands
 ### Step4:Run the command for ranking(artifacts are already commited no need to do precompute)